BernieWhite/DevOpsKitDsc/docs/commands/en-US/Invoke-DOKDscBuild.md

 ## DESCRIPTION

-Build collections in a workspace.
+Build a specific or all collections in a workspace.

+During the build process the following actions occur:

+- Dependencies are restored
+- Configuration .mof files are generated based on node data

 ## EXAMPLES